Yomguithereal/talisman/index.md

 * **Performant**: the library should be as performant as possible for a high-level programming language library.
 * **Cross-platform**: the library is cross-platform and can be used both with node.js and in the browser.

+## Bibliography

+An extensive bibliography of the methods & functions implemented by the library can be found [here](https://github.com/Yomguithereal/talisman/blob/master/BIBLIOGRAPHY.md).

 ## List of available modules

 *Top level*